kiliankoe/readnow/README.md

 1. This currently doesn't work (on macOS Mojave) 🤦‍♀️

 macOS doesn't allow random tools to access `~/Library/Safari` anymore.
 You're welcome to try and see if this works on previous versions of macOS though.
-As a ridiculous workaround you can copy `~/Library/Safari/Bookmarks.plist` elsewhere manually and set `SAFARI_BOOKMARKS_PATH` to point to the new location.

-2. The code stinks.

-Yeah, I know.
-This was quickly hacked together without having used Rust for quite some time.
-I'll hopefully change that 🙈